martinsumner/riak_kv/docs/ReplicationGuide.md

 - `riak_repl` has a keylisting form of full-sync which will do a full key and clock comparison on a vnode-by-vnode basis.
   - A keylisting full-sync can be resource intensive and will take a significant amount of time to complete on clusters of non-trivial scale.

 The use of `riak_repl` is deprecated, and when a retirement schedule is agreed it will be advertised via [OpenRiak discussions](https://github.com/orgs/OpenRiak/discussions).

+## Replication scope

+Replication in Riak between clusters is limited in scope to objects only.
+Cluster metadata, including bucket type configurations and authentication credentials are not replicated.
+When enabling bucket types, the enablement must be triggered on each and every cluster that may receive an object for that bucket type.